sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/padmanAbhAchAryaH/dhruvatapaH.md

 --------------------------------------------------------------------------------------------------

-**Sumati.****—**Triumph!
+**Sumati.—**Triumph!
 Triumph!
 Oworld-ruling monarch, with a blessed son and virtuous wives; may an uninterrupted shower of fortune fall on your head in plenty.

 **King.—** Verily, a family that had lost its lustre, has been saved from grief.
 O Sumati, you are pre-eminent among ministers.
 In fact, the service rendered by you is quite immeasurable.

-**Sumati.****—** The world congratulates you on your fortune, O King of wonderful merit.
+**Sumati.—** The world congratulates you on your fortune, O King of wonderful merit.
 As for me, to serve you is my duty, a servant and brother-in-law as I am.